Pressure Sensors Information

 Mechanical deflection uses an elastic or flexible element to mechanically deflect with a change in pressure, for example a diaphragm, Bourdon tube, or bellows.

 Piezoelectric pressure sensors measure dynamic and quasi-static pressures.
 The bi-directional transducers consist of metalized quartz or ceramic materials which have naturally occurring electrical properties.
 They are capable of converting stress into an electric potential and vice versa.
 The common modes of operation are charge mode, which generates a high-impedance charge output; and voltage mode, which uses an amplifier to convert the high-impedance charge into a low-impedance output voltage.
 The sensors can only be used for varying pressures.
-They are very rugged but require amplification circuitry and are susceptible to shock and vibration.
+They are very rugged but require amplification circuitry which can be susceptible to shock and vibration.

 MicroElectroMechanical systems (MEMS) are typically micro systems manufactured by silicon surface micromachining for use in very small industrial or biological systems.